 This movement is fueled by people like you who are willing to generously donate in the form of monthly sponsorships so that children can grow up in the safety of our children’s homes.
-And thanks to people like you, we currently have 80 homes in 15 countries, where over 1,500 children are protected from being sold.
+And thanks to people like you, we currently have 85 homes in 15 countries, where over 1,600 children are currently protected from being sold.
 To date, and including past graduates, we have prevented over 1,800 children from sex slavery.

 Prevention by the numbers…

 - Innocence lost is never restored 0%

 - Prevention is over 98% effective at keeping children from ever entering the sex trade 98%

 - Prevention costs less than 1/10 of what intervention costs 10%

 - Prevention homes are over 95% effective in preventing children from ever entering the sex trade 95%

 It is because of the supply and demand that the horror of the sex trade continues.
 However, when we protect at-risk children from being sold in the developing world, something of massive significance takes place within the global landscape.
 Consider the diagrams below, which differentiate Remember Nhu’s model of Prevention from the more traditional model of Intervention.
 Intervention is when outside organizations step in to remove children from brothels: